bahtiyartan/troia/docs/44DateOperations.rst

 Checking and Validating Date Related Types
 ==========================================

 In some cases, programmers need to know whether a variable is a date or datetime symbol.
 ISDATE() system function checks given variable and returns a boolean result.
-The example below shows that this function returns true (1) for only DATE and DATETIME data types, otherwise it returns false (0) even variable contains a string that can be convertable to date:
+The example below shows that this function returns true (1) for only DATE and DATETIME data types, otherwise it returns false (0) even variable contains a string that can be convertible to date:

 ::